12 Feet Deep: Plot

 Bree goes for a swim at the Ketea Aquatic Center and is joined in the Olympic-sized pool by her sister, Jonna, a recovering drug addict who is three months clean.
 When the pool manager, McGradey, catches the janitor, Clara, who is an ex-convict on parole, attempting to steal from the lost and found, he fires her and tells her to clean up.
 He then asks the customers to leave as the pool is closing for the holiday.
 While packing up, Bree notices her engagement ring is missing.
 Jonna sees the ring, stuck in the metal grille at the bottom of the pool and both dive in to retrieve it.
 McGradey, unaware the women are in the deep end, engages the fiberglass pool cover and leaves.

 Terrified, the siblings attempt to push the pool cover up or break through it, unsuccessfully.
 They find only one small hole.
 Jonna confesses she threw the ring into the pool because she is envious of Bree's successful lifestyle and recent engagement.
 Bree is angry at first, but then opens up about their abusive, alcoholic, drug-addicted father and the fire that led to his death.
 She reveals she is diabetic and requires insulin or she may fall into a diabetic coma.

 Clara, preparing to leave, sees the sisters.
 She steals Bree's cash, smartphone and credit card and says she will release them if Bree reveals her phone password and credit card PIN.
 Bree does so, but Clara turns the water heater off and leaves the sisters trapped for the whole night.
 Next morning, Clara returns to taunt them again.
 Jonna, angry, leads Clara to place her ear onto the small hole in the pool cover and stabs her in the ear with a shard of tile.
-In retaliation, Clara turns on the automatic pool cleaning system, causing the girls to begin suffocating in chlorine, but she turns it off again when she realises the possible consequences.
-She leaves.
+In retaliation, Clara turns on the automatic pool cleaning system, causing the girls to begin suffocating in chlorine, but she turns it off again when she realises the possible consequences and leaves.